 It’s believed that the way your feet feel determines the well being of your whole body.

-Still, they do hurt and cause a lot of stress sometimes, and I’ve since been very careful about high heels (and prefer low heels these days); but I have learned some tips and tricks in making high heel a little bit more comfortable that has helped immensely.
+Still, they do hurt and cause a lot of stress sometimes, and I have learned some tips and tricks in making high heel a little bit more comfortable that has helped immensely.
 I hope they will work for you, too.